 Let’s examine several options and pre-consideration burial arrangements to assess potential cemetery plot fees.
 These costs are just basic estimates to consider.
 Exactly how much you will pay will depend upon your own unique circumstances.

 Cemetery Plot Types

 There are several kinds of burial plots.
 The type of burial plot that you choose determines how much you pay.
-The most common type of burial plot, and the most relatively affordable, is the single burial plot.
+The most common type of burial plot and the most relatively affordable is the single burial plot.
 Then there are companion burial plots that are designed to accommodate couples.
-Companion burial plots can be either caskets that are stacked upon each other or laid side by side.
+Companion burial plots can be either casket that is stacked upon each other or laid side by side.
 Stacked caskets are the more affordable option.

 Family burial plots are multiple gravesites that can be pre-purchased to accommodate multiple members of the same family.
 This can be a costly option since it involves purchasing multiple plots.
 You can also purchase burial plot space for a cremation urn.
 The pricing for cremation urn internment varies.
 Also, the cost of the burial plot varies from the size of the deceased.
 Burial plots for infants and children are less expensive than for adults.

 Cemetery plots in rural areas are always more affordable than in cities.
 A burial for a cremation urn can cost a few hundred dollars.
 The cost of a burial plot in a public cemetery can be anywhere from $200 to $2,000.
 A burial plot in a private cemetery could cost anywhere from $2,000 to $5,000.
 However, depending on the locations and exclusivity of a private cemetery, the price could be much higher.
 In high population metropolitan cities, a private cemetery plot could cost tens of thousands of dollars or more.